Carole Radziwill

-Princess Carole Ann Radziwiłł ([raˈd͡ʑiviww]; née DiFalco; born August 20, 1963) is an American journalist, author, and television personality.
+Carole Ann Radziwiłł ([raˈd͡ʑiviww]; née DiFalco; born August 20, 1963) is an American journalist, author, and television personality.
+Throughout the course of nearly two decades working as a journalist and producer for ABC News, her reporting earned her three Emmy Awards, a Peabody Award, and a GLAAD Media Award.

-Throughout the course of nearly two decades working as a journalist and producer for ABC News, Radziwill's reporting earned her three Emmy Awards, a Peabody Award, and a GLAAD Media Award.
 After leaving ABC News, she wrote a memoir, called What Remains: A Memoir of Fate, Friendship and Love.
 Released in 2005, it became a New York Times bestseller.
-From 2012 to 2018, Radziwill appeared as a main cast member on the Bravo reality series The Real Housewives of New York City.
+From 2012 to 2018, Radziwiłł appeared as a main cast member on the Bravo reality series The Real Housewives of New York City.

 Early life and education

 Carole Ann DiFalco was born on August 20, 1963, and grew up in a working-class family in Suffern, New York.
 She is of Italian descent.
 She earned a B.A. in English at Hunter College and an M.B.A. at New York University.